Award-winning approver, top-notch provider.

 - Have an active RN license

-- Knowledge of adult learning, ANCC Accreditation criteria, and OBN rules.
+- Knowledge of adult learning, ANCC Accreditation criteria, and state rules.

 - During that time, at least three separate activities must have been planned, approved by ONA, implemented, and evaluated with direct involvement of a qualified nurse planner.
-Each activity must be at least 60 minutes in length.
 Jointly provided activities are not acceptable.

 - Target Audience:

-- If your provider unit is based outside of Ohio, you must target at least 50% of your learning activities to nurses within the geographic range of your provider unit.
-Check www.hhs.gov/about/regionmap.html for the identification of your region plus the states contiguous to your region.
+- If your provider unit is based outside of Ohio, more than 50% of your target audience is nurses within the geographic range of your provider unit.
+Check out the hhs regions map for the identification of your region plus the states contiguous to your region.

 - Not be a commercial entity that produces, markets, re-sells or distributes a product used on or by patients.